gaepdit/iaip/Website/index.md

 to collect and organize all the data required to operate an efficient air quality program.
 IAIP development began in 2004 and is ongoing.

-Follow the online instructions to [install the IAIP](install/).
++ Ready to install it?
+Go to the [IAIP installation page](install/).

-Further documentation can be found on the [IAIP Documentation website](https://sites.google.com/site/iaipdocs/).
++ Further documentation can be found on the [IAIP Documentation site](https://sites.google.com/site/iaipdocs/).

 </div>